josejuansanchez/josejuansanchez.github.io/android/index.md

   - [MiMoVida](https://play.google.com/store/apps/details?id=com.idiria.games.mimovida).

 ### Talks
+  * **Android Sensors** in [XI Jornadas SLCENT de Actualización Informática y Electrónica](http://hacklabalmeria.net/evento/20141119/), 19 November 2014, Almería.
+This event was organized by [IES Al-Ándalus](http://www.iesalandalus.org), [CEP Almería](http://www.cepalmeria.org) and [HackLab Almería](http://hacklabalmeria.net).
+The slides can be found at [Speaker Deck](https://speakerdeck.com/josejuansanchez/android-sensors).

   * **Android Sensors Overview** in the [June monthly meeting](https://plus.google.com/u/0/events/c413kli326rdrf6ufgro4jecjm8) of the [G+ Community Android Almería](https://plus.google.com/u/0/communities/105420979515011141876), 19 June 2014.
 This event was organized by [HackLab Almería](http://hacklabalmeria.net) and [G+ Community Android Almería](https://plus.google.com/u/0/communities/105420979515011141876), in collaboration with [La Oficina](http://laoficinacultural.org).
 The slides can be found at [GitHub](http://josejuansanchez.org/android-sensors-overview/).

   * **Android Services & Background Tasks** in [XV Betabeers Almería](http://betabeers.com/event/xv-betabeers-almeria-1691/), 25 March 2014.
 This event was organized by [Betabeers Almería](https://twitter.com/betabeersALM) in collaboration with [IES Al-Ándalus](http://www.iesalandalus.org).
 The slides can be found at [Speaker Deck](https://speakerdeck.com/josejuansanchez/android-services-and-background-tasks).